 In addition to non-economic damages other people than the victim may be entitled to damages for nervous shock.
 Damages for nervous shock may be paid in case of severe psychological damage due to traumatic incidents involving loved ones.
 Claimants must have been confronted with such incident or its direct effects.

-‘Emotional loss’, i.e. the loss sustained by someone due to the death or severe injuries of family members, is not yet eligible for compensation in the Netherlands.
-Recently, the Upper House adopted the legislative proposal on hedonic damages.
-The act will be taking effect on 1 January 2019.
-For more information, please read our article on this legislative proposal on hedonic damages (in Dutch).
+‘Emotional loss’, i.e. the loss sustained by someone due to the death or severe injuries of family members, has been eligible for compensation in the Netherlands since 1 January 2019.